apache/sling-org-apache-sling-app-cms/docs/configure-site.md

 Sling CMS uses Context Aware configuration to configure the sites.
 By default, you can use the configuration at */conf/global*, but you will probably want to create a custom configuration for real-world uses.

-To create a configuration, open the *Configuration* left nav and select *+Configuration*.
+To create a configuration, open the *Configuration* left navigation and select *+Configuration*.
 This will open a new modal window to create the new configuration.
 Specify a title, set the name to "site", then select the type *Sling CMS - Site Configuration* from the dropdown.

 ![Site Configuration](img/create-site-configuration.png)